-On the move, the silk curtains swished in the breeze, affording A’isha brief glimpses of the forest, and the steep path that led down to the city.
-In the distance she could see a sprawling mass of towers, and beyond the sea shimmering like molten copper.
-The dust of the desert swirled in their footsteps as they processed through the streets.
-A’isha glanced at the man, and smiled as they passed through a set of gates.
-Coming to a halt, the man peeled back the silk curtains and bid his attendants to leave.
-Once alone he climbed out and offered her his hand.
+On the move, the silk curtains swished in the breeze, affording A”isha brief glimpses of the forest, and the steep path, that led down to the city.
+In the distance, she could see a sprawling mass of towers and, beyond, the sea, shimmering like molten copper.
+The dust of the desert swirled in their footsteps, as they processed through the streets.
+A”isha glanced at the man, and smiled, as they passed through a set of gates.
+Coming to a halt, the man peeled back the silk curtains, and bade his attendants to leave.
+Once alone, he climbed out, and offered her his hand.

-The sound of birdsong wove with the sweet scent of blossom, sunlight flooding her as she withdrew from the enclosure.
-An enchanting garden surrounded her.
-Groves of fruit trees, of fig, orange and mango.
-Aromatic shrubs and herbs, and slender marble columns all overrun with damask roses.
-A’isha thought it was the most beautiful thing she had ever seen, as she was led on through doors studded with silver stars.
+The sound of birdsong wove with the sweet scent of blossom, sunlight flooding over her, as she withdrew from the enclosure.
+An enchanting garden surrounded her, with groves of fruit trees: of fig, orange and mango; aromatic shrubs, and herbs, and slender, marble columns, all overrun with damask roses.
+A”isha thought it was the most beautiful thing she had ever seen, as she was led on, through doors studded with silver stars.

-Beyond was a beautiful room ornamented with golden arabesques and silk cushions.
+Beyond, was a beautiful room, ornamented with golden arabesques, and silk cushions.

-“The stars on your doors…” She trailed off and he gave her an intrigued look.
+“The stars on your doors…” She trailed off, and he gave her an intrigued look.

 “Do you know their secret names?
-She nodded and he beckoned her to follow him towards the clay wall where a secret door was revealed to her.
-He offered A’isha his hand and they entered a passageway that had been carved into the mountainside, silver lamps illuminating their way.
-After a while a circular room was revealed to her, all engraved with Egyptian hieroglyphics and Chaldean symbols.
-Extinguishing the lamps, the stars became visible through an aperture in the ceiling.
+She nodded, and he beckoned her to follow him towards the clay wall, where a secret door was revealed to her.
+He offered A”isha his hand, and they entered a passageway, that had been carved into the mountainside, silver lamps illuminating their way.
+After a while, a circular room was revealed to her, all engraved with Egyptian hieroglyphics and Chaldean symbols.
+Extinguishing the lamps, the stars became visible, through an aperture in the ceiling.

-“The golden maned lion…” She whispered, her fingertips upon her lips. “…and the silver serpent…” A’isha turned to him her eyes glittering.
+“The golden-maned lion…” She whispered, her fingertips upon her lips. “…and the silver serpent…” A”isha turned to him, her eyes glittering.
 “Mama taught me the language of the stars.
 Whenever I see them, I see her.
-I see her necklace of silver coins…” She trailed off as he spoke:
+I see her necklace of silver coins…” She trailed off, as he began to speak:

 “I know of what you speak.
 For me, I see the pearls my mama used to weave in her hair, and the diamonds in her ears.
 I always thought they were fallen stars, because she used to bring me here.
 She had this room built so that she could study the constellations, under the tutelage of Al Rahid, an Egyptian priest.
-He taught her the language of the birds and the subtle arts.”
+He taught her the language of the birds, and the subtle arts.”
 He grew silent.

 “Where is she now?”

 “She died when I was eight.
-I was named Tarek after the morning star.”
+I was named Tarek, after the morning star.”
 He mustered a smile.
 “I longed for her to teach me, but all that remains is the casket containing her astrolabe and rolls of star charts.”
-Tarek lowered his head and she placed her hand tentatively on his arm.
+Tarek lowered his head, and she placed her hand tentatively on his arm.

 “I could show you…if you like?
 We could map the stars together?”
-He smiled at her as she took his hand in his and traced the celestial patterns overhead.
+He smiled at her, as she took his hand in his, and traced the celestial patterns overhead.

-Hours passed this way, until the sun began to creep with slithers of apricot and gold over the eastern horizon.
-Sat upon the craggy peak, they watched the canvas sailed ships drift over the honeyed sea.
-A dove descending through the stillness of the airy heights, and on to wash its wings in the marble fountains of the palace gardens.
+Hours passed this way, until the sun began to creep, with slithers of apricot and gold, over the eastern horizon.
+Sitting upon the craggy peak, they watched the canvas-sailed ships drift over the honeyed sea, and a dove, descending through the stillness of the airy heights, and on to wash its wings, in the marble fountains of the palace gardens.

 “We should follow the dove.”
-He said smiling as they descended away from the watchtowers, and back down into the palace.
+He said, smiling, as they descended from the watchtowers, and back down into the palace.